stoneyrh/gSOAP/gsoap/samples/ssl/README.txt

 The PEM files produced by GNUTLS can be used with OpenSSL.

-The PEM key files created with OpenSSL (such as server.pem and client.pem) CANNOT be used with GNUTLS, because they contain encrypted private keys that GNUTLS cannot read ("SSL/TLS error: Can't read key file").
+The PEM key files created with OpenSSL (such as server.pem and client.pem) CANNOT be used with GNUTLS and WolfSSL, because they contain encrypted private keys that GNUTLS and WolfSSL cannot read giving an error message "SSL/TLS
+error: Can't read server key file".

 We can also use GNUTLS 'certtool' to create a Certificate Authority (CA) to sign client and server certificates as follows.